Tanzanite: Commercial history

-Tanzanite mining developments
+Mining developments

-In 1990, the Tanzanian government split the tanzanite mines into four sections: Blocks A, B, C and D. Blocks A and C were awarded to large operators, while Blocks B and D were reserved for the local miners.
-In 2005 the government renewed the lease of Block C mine to TanzaniteOne, who paid US$40 million for their lease and mining license.
+In 1990, the Tanzanian government split the tanzanite mines into four sections: Blocks A, B, C and D. Blocks A and C were awarded to large operators, while Blocks B and D were reserved for local miners.
+In 2005, the government renewed the lease of Block C mine to TanzaniteOne, who paid US$40 million for their lease and mining license.

-In June 2003, the Tanzanian government introduced legislation banning the export of unprocessed tanzanite to India.
-(Like many gemstones, most tanzanite is cut in Jaipur.)
+In June 2003, the Tanzanian government introduced legislation banning the export of unprocessed tanzanite to India, and like many gemstones, most tanzanite is cut in Jaipur.
 The reason for the ban is to attempt to spur development of local processing facilities, thereby boosting the economy and recouping profits.
 This ban was phased in over a two-year period, until which time only stones over 0.5 grams were affected.
 In 2010, the government of Tanzania banned the export of rough stones weighing more than one gram.

 TanzaniteOne Mining Ltd is owned by Richland Resources, but a 2010 law in Tanzania required them to cede 50% ownership of their mining license to the Tanzanian State Mining Company (Stamico).
 Production in 2011 amounted to 2,400,000 carat, earning them $24 million.

 Following the construction of a 24 km perimeter wall around the mines, to improve security and prevent smuggling, production rose from 147.7 kg in 2018 to a record 781.2 kg in 2019.